peuter/ecoflow/README.md

 # ecoflow MQTT client

 Connect to ecoflow MQTT server to communicate with an ecoflow device (currently only powerstream microinverters, smartplugs and delta max are supported).
-Create a [homie](https://homieiot.github.io/) device for the ecoflow devices to be able to integrate them into smarthome systems with homie support.
+Creates a [homie](https://homieiot.github.io/) device for the ecoflow devices to be able to integrate them into smarthome systems with homie support.

 ## start